BCGControlBar library provides a very simple and efficient way to use Scalable Vector Graphics (SVG) in toolbar/menu/ribbon and other controls.

 The following free tools allow you to create new SVG images:

-- Microsoft Expression Design 4: very simple in use.
+• Microsoft Expression Design 4 is very simple to use.
 If you're familiar with Microsoft Office products, you may immediately start creating your own SVG files!

-Inkscape: very powerful tool, but some time is needed for learning it.
+• Inkscape is a very powerful tool, but some time is needed to learn it.

 How to prepare SVG image lists: